-In its simplest form, all you need to incorporate music therapy is a CD player or mp3 player with headphones.
+Basically, all you need is a CD player or mp3 player with headphones.
 Then choose music -- from New Age "mood" music to rock to classical -- that matches your personal needs, moods, and tastes.